 Birmingham, and we're talking here about the one in the English West Midlands, not Alabama or anywhere else, was once known as the "workshop of the World", because its exports of manufactured goods found their way to every corner of the British Empire (especially in the 19th century) and to many other places.
 However, Birmingham is a long way from the sea and, before the railways came along, it was the canals that took most of this produce to the ports.

 Birmingham's proud boast is that it has more miles of canals than Venice, but you won't find too many gondolas in Birmingham!

 The history of Birmingham's canals is long and complicated, with the result that the network displays some very strange features.
 For example, the original route north-west towards Wolverhampton, built in 1768-72, followed the contours and therefore took a somewhat roundabout route.
-A new cut was made in 1825-38, engineered by Thomas Thomas of Menai Bridge fame.
+A new cut was made in 1825-38, engineered by Thomas Telford of Menai Bridge fame.
 This route used cuttings and embankments to reduce the number of locks while at the same time being more direct, taking seven miles off the total distance.

 However, both canals remained in use, and today you can still navigate a considerable portion of both routes.
 You can therefore see loops heading off the main canal only to return a few hundred yards further on, and for several miles the two canals run side by side although at different levels.

 At Spon Lane Junction in Smethwick one canal crosses the other, joined by a major railway line and the M5 motorway.
 At places like these you can see the history of transport in a single glance!